-The Board met 12 times during fiscal 2015.
-All directors attended at least 75% of all of the meetings of the Board and the committees thereof on which they served during fiscal 2015.
+The Board met 14 times during fiscal 2016.
+All directors attended 75% or more of the aggregate of all of the meetings of the Board and the committees thereof on which they served during fiscal 2016.

 The Board has three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.